harshadk-sourcefuse/rag-doc-search/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

 - [ ] Performed a self-review of my own code
-- [ ] npm test passes on your machine
 - [ ] New tests added or existing tests modified to cover all changes
 - [ ] Code conforms with the style guide
-- [ ] API Documentation in code was updated
 - [ ] Any dependent changes have been merged and published in downstream modules